 \section{Main Results}

 We start by defining the conditions for $\CMd$ to be in the connectivity critical window.
 We define the random variable $D_n$ as the degree of a vertex chosen uniformly at random in $[n]$.
-We assume these conditions to hold throughout this paper:
+We state the conditions we assume to hold throughout this paper.

 \begin{cond}[Critical window for connectivity] We define a sequence $\CMd$ to be in the \emph{critical window for connectivity} when the following conditions are satisfied: \begin{enumerate} \item There exists a limiting degree variable $D$ such that $D_n \overset{d}{\to} D$; \item $n_0 =0$; \item $\lim_{n \to \infty} n_1/\sqrt{n}= \rho_1 \in [0 , \infty)$; \item $\lim_{n \to \infty} n_2/n = p_2 \in [0,1)$; \item $\lim_{n \to \infty} \E [D_n]= d < \infty$. \end{enumerate} \end{cond}